 Steps:

-This article has outlined 5 comprehensive methods to address the issue of your iPhone continuously displaying the Apple logo and turning off.
+This article has outlined 5 full methods to address the issue of your iPhone continuously displaying the Apple logo and turning off.

 For a swift and reliable fix, consider Mobitrix Perfix.
 Suitable for all iOS versions and models, it offers a quick solution, potentially resolving the issue in just 20 minutes with a few simple clicks.
 Its success rate surpasses that of iTunes, and it ensures no data loss during the process.